zng-ui/zng/TODO/_current.md

 * A frame is generated for the dummy pipeline just after respawn.
 * Integrate frame reuse with frame update, see `Optimizations.md`.
 * Finish state API, see `State.md`.
-* Implement logical tree, based on the ego-tree, but with u32 indexes.